Azure/azure-rest-api-specs/README.md

 |            \---readme.md
 ```
 ### Folder Structure for Service Group
-If you are working on API specification of a service group, then you may choose to build a folder structure of service group.
-This folder structure can bring more flexibility in multiple service teams collaboaration, especially to support:
+If you are working on API specification of a service group, then you may choose to build a folder structure as below.
+This folder structure brings more flexibility in multiple service teams collaboaration, especially supporting:

 - To collect API definition of multiple components/services with different versioning cycle in one rp folder
 - To share some common entity types among services or components under the same rp folder.